 Assaultive behavior involves any activity where invasion of personal space puts the patient in a fearful or threatened position.
-The patient can respond with physical aggression.
-Many factors can lead to striking out, from drug reactions to a hurried approach by the caregiver during a bath for example.
-Patients with a history of previous assaultive behavior and a diagnosis of dementia or organic brain syndrome are most often associated with assaultive behavior (Somboontanont, Sloane, Floyd, Holditch-Davis, Hogue, & Mitchell, 2004).
+The patient then responds with physical aggression.
+Many factors can lead to striking out, from drug reactions to rushing a patient.
+Patients with a history of previous assaultive behavior and a diagnosis of dementia or organic brain syndrome are most often associated with assaultive behavior.

-Caregivers can decrease the risk by recognizing the potential factors that trigger assaultive or reactive behavior.
+Caregivers can decrease the risk by recognizing the potential factors that trigger assault.
 As stated previously, the pattern of the patient's behavior needs to be examined.
-An assault is intentional, and a cognitively impaired patient may perceive fear and may be exhibiting an act of self-defense or simply a reactive behavior (Minner, 2006).
-When the behavior does occur, the caregiver should take a look at such factors as:

-- What is the time of the day?

-- Who is the target of the assault?

-- Is the patient experiencing increased anxiety and restlessness, agitation and behavior due to environmental factors?

-- Is it too noisy?

-- Are there too many people and too many activities in the patient's space?

-- Is the patient uncomfortable or in pain?

-Maintaining calm, quiet environment, respecting personal space and responding to the emotional tone of the patient may prevent angry outbursts from the patient.
+When does it occur, at what time of the day?
+Who is the target of the assault?
+Is the patient experiencing increased anxiety and restlessness, agitation and assaultiveness due to environmental factors?
+Is it too noisy?
+Are there too many people and too many activities in the patient's space?
+Is the patient uncomfortable or in pain?
+Maintaining a calm, quiet environment, respecting personal space and responding to the emotional tone of the patient may prevent angry outbursts from the patient.

 It is often helpful to structure the patient's day with activities that the patient enjoys.
 Keeping the patient focused and engaged, but not too challenged may help to decrease assaultiveness.